 “I was confident in my knowledge of running a Code Blue since I train people on the cardiac arrest algorithms,” Kristy recalls.
 “But I could feel the difference using the app.
 My confidence level was higher, my anxiety was lower.
-I could feel it in the room – there were fewer questions and people were more confident running the code with the app.
+You could feel it in the room – there were fewer questions and people were more confident running the code with the app.

-“I knew the Redivus app was special and that it could greatly improve patient care and a patient’s ROSC (return of spontaneous circulation),” she says.
+“It was easy to see that the Redivus app was special and that it could greatly improve patient care and a patient’s ROSC (return of spontaneous circulation),” she says.
 “I wanted to be a part of it.”